Asian/Pacific/ American Studies Program (APA)

 Robert Hayashi’s work bridges scholarly and creative registers and explores public and personal narratives of American places and the consequences of these narratives in shaping identity and historical perspective.
 He is the author of Haunted by Waters: A Journey through Race and Place in the American West (University of Iowa Press, 2007), which was awarded the National Council on Public History Book Award in 2008 and nominated for Orion Magazine's 2008 Book Award.
 In his forthcoming book project, Fields of Play: Sport, Race, and Memory in The Steel City (University of Pittsburgh Press, 2023), he uses sport as a lens to explore the social and cultural history of the greater Pittsburgh region from the turn of the nineteenth century to the present.
 He has also published poetry, as well as articles on Japanese American relocation and ecocriticism and from 2014-2017 served on the National Park Service Asian American Pacific Islander Theme Study Scholars Panel.
 He teaches courses in Asian American studies, ethnic literature, research methods, creative nonfiction, sports studies, and public history and is currently working on a collection of essays and poetry.

-Lili M. Kim is Associate Professor of History and Global Migrations in the School of Critical Social Inquiry at Hampshire College.
+Lili M. Kim is Professor of History and Global Migrations in the School of Critical Social Inquiry at Hampshire College.
 She has served as a Fulbright Senior Scholar and Professor of History in the Division of International Studies at Hankuk University of Foreign Studies in Seoul, South Korea during the 2017-2019 academic year.
 She was also a Visiting Associate Professor of History and Ethnic Studies at Harvard University in 2010-2011.
 She is an interdisciplinary scholar who teaches 20th-century United States history broadly, focusing on the issues of (im)migration, race, gender, class, nation, and empire.
 She is currently at work on her book manuscript, In Transit: Migration, Globalization, and Koreans in Argentina and the United States, which traces the history of Korean migration to Argentina that began in 1965 and their remigration to the United States.
 Her work has been supported by the NEH, Fulbright, and Whiting Foundation, among others.
 Prior to coming to Hampshire College, she has taught at the State University of New York at Buffalo, University of Pennsylvania, and the University of California at Los Angeles.

 Noah Romero (Filipinx) is a Five College Assistant Professor of Native American and Indigenous Studies at Hampshire College.
 He earned his Ph.D. from Waipapa Taumata Rau (The University of Auckland) in the fields of Critical Studies in Education and Māori, and Indigenous Education.
 Drawing from a transnational constellation of critical, Indigenous, queer, and decolonial ways of knowing and doing, Romero's teaching and research deepens understanding of racialized subjectivity by emphasizing the generative possibilities that occur when Indigenous, immigrant, and dispossessed peoples commune with land, our ancestors, and one another.